Anna8742/battleship_in_python/README.md

 - Possibility to choose the size of grid

 TESTING
-- Manual testing in case wrong input
+- Manual testing
-- Tested the code with Snyk, no errors returned in run.py
+- Testing Snyk, no errors returned in run.py
   <img width="1126" alt="Screenshot 2024-04-04 at 19 29 53" src="https://github.com/Anna8742/battleship_in_python/assets/31070626/b7092d36-b1f4-4f86-95b6-35727eedec31">
 - Tested the code with OnlineGDB, no errors found